luceos/flarum-ext-minis/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg) [![Latest Stable Version](https://img.shields.io/packagist/v/luceos/minis.svg)](https://packagist.org/packages/luceos/minis) [![Total Downloads](https://img.shields.io/packagist/dt/luceos/minis.svg)](https://packagist.org/packages/luceos/minis)

+A [Flarum](http://flarum.org) extension that is not really an extension.

+Every Flarum installation comes with a file `extend.php` which allows you use any [Flarum extender](https://docs.flarum.org/extenders/) without creating a full-fledged extension.
+For the past several years I have been writing [several examples](https://github.com/luceos/flarum-extender-examples) to show people how to use this.
+I thought it wise to move some of these into their own extension so that you can use these extenders with less code.

-A [Flarum](http://flarum.org) extension.
-Offers many little extenders to be used inside your `extend.php` in the root of your Flarum installation path (next to config.php and flarum files).
+Your `extend.php` lives in the root installation path of Flarum, next to `config.php` and `flarum`.

 ## Installation